embedded-kiddie/Arduino-XIAO-ESP32/MLX90640/README.md

 ### Display Frame Rate and Accuracy

 The MLX90640 creates a single image by combining two sub-pages exposed at separate exposures, each of which is set by the refresh rate.
-So if you use the `getFrame()` method of the [Adafruit_MLX90640 library][12] to set the refresh rate to `MLX90640_32_HZ` (= `6`), the actual frame rate you will see will be half that, 16 FPS.
+So if you use the `getFrame()` method of the [Adafruit_MLX90640 library][12] to set the refresh rate to `MLX90640_32_HZ` (= `6`), the actual frame rate you see will be half that, 16 FPS.

 - From [Melexis MLX90640 datasheet][2]:
   ![MLX90640 exposure](images/MLX90640-refresh-rate.jpg)